 Dietary Support for Vata Candida Issues

 - Start with an ama-decreasing diet.
-This involves avoiding dairy, sugar, bread, and mucus-producing foods.
+This involves avoiding dairy, sugar, breads, processed foods and fats and mucus-producing foods.
 Cold and raw foods should also be avoided.

 - Sip hot water every 20 minutes and drink eight to ten 8oz glasses of warm lemon water per day.

 - Eat a large relaxing lunch and a warm cooked soup for dinner.